ecadlabs/taquito/docs/amendment_and_voting.md

 In Tezos, the economic protocol can be amended by proposing and voting for changes.
 The protocol change will happen depending on the result of the votes.

 ## Proposals
 A `Proposals` operation can be injected during a **Proposal Period**.
 It allows a delegate to submit a proposal identified by a protocol hash.
+Submitting a proposal also upvotes said proposal during the **Proposal Period**, not to be confused with *Ballot* votes in the section below.

 The proposal with the most support is selected and will move on to the **Exploration Period**.

 :::info
 Note: Each delegate can submit a maximum of 20 proposals